Reviewed: the Garmin Tactix Delta

 Because most of that functionality is more about navigation in general than hiking specifically, and the navigation functionality is available both standalone and within any outdoor activity type, I’ll discuss that more in a separate section.

-Finally, as well as Hiking, there is a second ‘Expedition’ activity type which saves battery by disabling heat-rate tracking and phone connection, and only records a GPS point once an hour.
+Finally, as well as Hiking, there is a second ‘Expedition’ activity type which saves battery by disabling heat-rate tracking and phone connection, and only records a waypoint point once an hour.
 That means your track will be fairly rough, but the battery will last for literally weeks.

-As discussed above, the navigation functionality on the Tactix can be accessed through a navigation-specific activity, or as a sub-option within any of the outdoor activity types.
+As discussed above, the navigation functionality on the Tactix Delta can be accessed through a navigation-specific activity, or as a sub-option within any of the outdoor activity types.
 So, I’ll talk about the options in general terms, but bear in mind that you can access any of these while running, hiking, cycling, skiing, or doing any of a number of other activities.

 There are numerous slightly different navigation options available, but they can be roughly broken into three types:

 To begin with, you can find particular items around you; food and drink locations, fuel stations, and other points of interest (all marked using the Global Positioning Satellite system).
 You can search for these by name, scan the map for them, or look up particular categories.
 Then, once you select one, you can navigate to it using turn-by-turn navigation along streets.
 You could think of this as sort of the ‘Google maps’ option.
 It works great and, because it uses pre-downloaded maps, can be really handy in areas where you don’t have any 4G.